jaalto/project--emacs-epackage-template/README.rst

     ...
 If there is no VERSION announced in files, omit it and use the ...
 VCS details in the tag \"upstream/YYYY-MM-DD--svn-12345\".
     ...
-Notice the use of double dash.
+Notice the use of double dash to make it stand out from the date.

     git tag upstream/2010-06-10--1.13